 The International Research Center for Energy and Economic Development (ICEED) is a non-profit organization that provides relevant information and research on national and international energy issues.
 ICEED, founded in 1974, continues its mission of disseminating global views of energy usage, sustainability, economic growth, and development through four avenues:

 Since 1974 the ICEED has been organizing conferences unique in the mix of attendees and participants: high-ranking representatives and specialists in industry, finance, and national/multinational governmental agencies.
 The sessions are noted for their valuable contacts as well as the formal and informal exchange of views and data.
 Attendance at these conferences is by invitation and reservation only; attendees are sent by their respective agencies, companies, or institutions.
-The upcoming conference will address the following issues:
+The following issues were discussed at the 2015 conference.

 • What are the ramifications of the decline in oil prices and might lasting structural changes ensue?